7 artifacts for effective product development (incl. templates) — part 2

 🔵 blue = something we worked on but hadn’t originally planned

-Both delivery and discovery progress is assessed (for the delivery part the development velocity is tracked and reviewed too). - The next week is planned by listing objectives for different initiatives and assigning them a priority.
+Both delivery and discovery progress is assessed (for the delivery part the development velocity is tracked and reviewed too).

 P1 = Most important thing to complete this week.
 Should always turn green, except in case of unknown unknowns.
 If not on track by mid-week, drop work on other P’s.